-In researching an article published by Agency Checklists in December, 2014, “Agency’s Loyalty To Employee Results In Lawsuit”, I had occasion to read the Drivers Privacy Protection Act (“DPPA”).
+In researching an article published by Agency Checklists about an agency being sued because an employee had accessed RMV information to help her boyfriend involved in a motor vehicle mishap, I had occasion to read the Drivers Privacy Protection Act (“DPPA”).
 I was surprised by this law’s strict liability and mandatory minimum damages and decided to write this article in case any readers, whose agencies have access to Registry records, also did not know of this law’s reach.

 The DPPA creates substantial potential civil liability to any persons that improperly access or use personal information from motor vehicle records held by state registries of motor vehicles.
 For insurance agencies and insurance companies, however, vicarious liability can arise under this law simply by an employee helping a friend or relative to get an address from a motor vehicle record at the Registry.